My Approach

 I am committed to ensuring my practice is anti-oppressive and am dedicated to decolonising my practice through continued reading, learning (and unlearning), attending training, workshops and conferences, and regular supervision.

+I qualified as a therapist in 2021, and have since worked with a variey of communities, ages and backgrounds.
 I have experience working with refugee and asylum seeker communities, primary, secondary and SEN schools, alternative provisions, adult psychiatric hospitals and in charities.

 I work with people who may be struggling to engage in their lives in a meaningful way, finding it hard to connect with others or feelings of being overwhelmed.
 I also work with people who are driven to understanding themselves more, or are wanting to regulate their nervous systems.
 Finding a way that works best for you is crucial whether that is talking, creating or working somatically.